Zhang Lei Director

 To date, many Coach Mentors have either been alumni of the Teach for China programme or of CIS, and a number of Coach Mentors have remained at Hangzhou CIS after their Coach Mentor year to serve in other teaching or support roles.

 This is a one-year position.

-Candidates must have the right to live and work in China without a work permit - i.e., they must be either PRC nationals or hold a Home Return Permit (回鄉證 Hui Xiang Zheng).To apply, contact Richard Pratt, Director of Hangzhou CIS, email@example.com.
+Candidates must have the right to live and work in China without a work permit - i.e., they must be either PRC nationals or hold a Home Return Permit (回鄉證 Hui Xiang Zheng).To apply, contact Zhang Lei, Sally, Director of Hangzhou CIS, email@example.com.
 Applications are preferred before April 1 each year.